Chakstudio/css-chaks/README.md

 ```html
     <body class="dress">
 ```
-For dressing your container with the following helper's
+For dressing your container & his children with the following helper's
 ###### width:
 - ".w-{0-100}" in steps of 5%
 ----------